Hellinduction/Yggdrasil/README.md

 - `red.png` for players with 1 life.

 It is also worth mentioning that it also supports a grayscaled version of the skin, however, this is automatically generated given that the green skin exists.
-Another important thing to note is that it is impossible for players below 2 lives to become boogeyman
+Another important thing to note is that it is impossible for players below 2 lives to become boogeyman.

 ## Placeholders